Please ensure Javascript is enabled for purposes of website accessibility

 5 Signs of a Stock Market Top

-With stocks at fresh highs, is a stock market top imminent?
+With stocks near all-time highs, is a stock market top imminent?
 Here are five ways to know if the bull market is starting to roll over.

 Stock Market Chart Growth Blue Stock Market Top